Last week I had the honor of preaching during The Cross Series.

 A prideful person lacks gratitude in general.
 They think they deserve what is good.
-They tend to be critical, complaining and discontent.
+They tend to be critical, complain, and discontent.

 A humble person thanks God and people often.
 They expect nothing so they are grateful for everything.
 1 Thessalonians 5:18 encourages us to, "Give thanks in all circumstances, for this is God’s will for you in Christ Jesus."

 A prideful person is full of anger.
-They have outbursts of anger, withdrawing, pouting, frustrated or moody.
+They have outbursts of anger, withdrawing, pouting, frustration, or are moody.
 Why?
 Because expectations are not being met.
 Did you realize you can be addicted to anger?